frontenddogma/web-development-glossary/manuscript/m.md

 Mocha
 : → JavaScript

+Modal
+: A graphical control element subordinate to an application's main window.
+It creates a mode that disables the main window but keeps it visible, with the modal window as a child window in front of it.
+Users must interact with the modal window before they can return to the parent application.
+This avoids interrupting the workflow on the main window.
+Modal windows are sometimes called heavy windows or modal dialogs because they often display a dialog box.&nbsp;[†](#w-modal)

 Model View Controller
 : A software design pattern commonly used for developing user interfaces which divides the related program logic into three interconnected elements.
 This is done to separate internal representations of information from the ways information is presented to and accepted from the user.
 This kind of pattern is used for designing the layout of the page.
 Traditionally used for desktop graphical user interfaces (GUIs), this pattern has become popular for designing web applications.
 Popular programming languages like JavaScript, Python, Ruby, PHP, Java, C#, and Swift have MVC frameworks that are used for web or mobile application development straight out of the box.&nbsp;[†](#w-mvc)